Jacorb90/Prestige-Tree/docs/!general-info.md

 - [Challenges](challenges.md): How to create challenges for a layer.
 - [Buyables](buyables.md): Create rebuyable upgrades for your layer (with the option to make them respec-able).
                            Can be used to make Enhancers or Space Buildings.
-- [Customized Tab Layouts](custom-tab-layouts.md): An optional way to give your tabs a different layout.
+- [Custom Tab Layouts](custom-tab-layouts.md): An optional way to give your tabs a different layout.
                                                    You can even create entirely new components to use.
+- [Subtabs and Microtabs](subtabs-and-microtabs.md): Create subtabs for your tabs, as well as "microtab" components that you can put inside the tabs.